 As we head into winter, Australians are being encouraged to eat on the bright side – naturally boosting mood, energy and mental performance with sweet potatoes.

 According to research from McCrindle, more than 50 percent of Aussies say they experience increased difficulty waking up in the morning in winter compared to the warmer months.
-The same report found 47 percent of us have an increased tendency to overeat in winter, with more than two in five experiencing a craving for carbs and sweet foods.
+The same report found 47 percent of us have an increased tendency to overeat in winter; more than two in five experience a craving for carbs and sweet foods.

-Enter the Australian sweet potato, a naturally sweet-tasting carbohydrate – the brain’s preferred fuel source – making it a healthy and nutritious addition to any meal.
+Enter the Australian sweet potato, a naturally sweet-tasting carbohydrate – the brain’s preferred fuel source.
+This makes it a healthy and nutritious addition to any meal.

 Get supercharged, people

 Sydney-based Accredited Practising Dietitian and founder of Gut Started, Marika Day, well knows the appeal of the sweet potato as part of a healthy, balanced diet.
 As part of this, she’s launched Australian Sweet Potatoes’ #GetSupercharged campaign.